My name is Dieni, the founder behind Fun Math Activities For Kids. A wife, and a mom of two daughters aged 3 & 6. My little family lives in Singapore.

 My little girl, who previously would be excited in playing with numbers, shapes, and patterns, now seemed to pull herself to the corner every time she saw math equations on her papers.
 She lost her enthusiasm and confidence.

-Only then I realised, I might do something wrong.
-Or, I might insufficiently do something.
+Only then I realized, I might do something wrong.
+Or, I might NOT doing something enough.

 I didn’t take enough time to let her learn WITH me.